NEW FOR FALL 2015 FRESHMEN AND BEYOND:

 Through EA, qualified students do not have to compete with hundreds of PharmCAS applicants.
 This outstanding opportunity, available since 1998, has consistently provided a comprehensive curriculum in preparation for our PharmD program.

-The PharmD program is a four-year professional program, following a minimum of two years of undergraduate pre-pharmacy coursework.
+The PharmD program is a four-year professional program, following two years of undergraduate pre-pharmacy coursework.
 The PharmD is a professional degree that enables one to work as a pharmacist, interacting with patients and other health care practitioners for medical issues involving medication treatment.
-Pre-pharmacy at UB is not a baccalaureate degree-granting program; instead it is a pre-professional academic pathway similar to pre-medicine or pre-law.
+Pre-pharmacy at UB is not a baccalaureate degree-granting program; instead, it is a pre-professional academic pathway similar to pre-medicine or pre-law.
 The program includes a set of courses that prepares students for admission to the professional PharmD program.

 Admission to the EA program is based on the University’s Freshman Admission Criteria.
 There are no additional high school GPA or SAT/ACT requirements.
 EA is not the sole route into our PharmD program and ineligibility for EA does not imply that a student is not qualified for admission.
 All other applicants are considered through PharmCAS.